Postdoctoral Research Fellowship in Special Education:

 A Research to Practice Model

-Postdoctoral researchers will have the opportunity to participate in over ten federally funded research projects, gaining the knowledge and skills necessary to conduct rigorous research.
+The Postdoctoral Researcher will have the opportunity to participate in over ten federally funded research projects, gaining the knowledge and skills necessary to conduct rigorous research.
 During the fellowship, postdoctoral researchers will work alongside expert and peer mentors to design and implement independent research studies culminating in peer-reviewed publications and presentations.
 Fellows will benefit from research-practitioner partnerships and mentorship in advanced statistics.
 The skills gained from this experience will prepare fellows to obtain external funding for their own independent research program.

 Fellows will achieve the following competencies through development of knowledge and expertise in: